-- a) an agreed Masterplan for the comprehensive development of the site, to include the provision of residential development with scope for community and leisure facilities if required by the Council within the plan period; - b) a phasing and infrastructure delivery schedule; - c) an agreed programme of implementation in accordance with the Masterplan and agreed design code.
+- a) an agreed Masterplan for the comprehensive development of the site, to include the provision of residential development with scope for community and leisure facilities if required by the Council, within the plan period; - b) a phasing and infrastructure delivery schedule; - c) an agreed programme of implementation in accordance with the Masterplan and agreed design code.

-Proposals Map Ref: W
+Policies Map Ref: W

-- 6.24 The site is appropriate for residential led development and other community and leisure uses if required by the Council; this is due to its location on the edge of the urban area and due to the size of the site.
+- 6.26 The site is appropriate for residential led development and other community and leisure uses if required by the Council; this is due to its location on the edge of the urban area and due to the size of the site.
 The site also offers the opportunity for a comprehensive development which can deliver the appropriate infrastructure and community/leisure facilities if necessary.
-There would be a need for a full masterplan of the site which details the full development proposals. - 6.25 Access to the site must be from Croston Road, Heatherleigh and Moss Lane.
-There is to be no access to the site from Bannister Lane.
+There would be a need for a full Masterplan of the site which details the full development proposals. - 6.27 Access to the site must be from Croston Road, Heatherleigh and Moss Lane (via the roundabout at Flensberg Way).
+Bannister Lane shall not be used to provide a permanent primary or secondary vehicular access to the site so that the character and amenity of the Lane is maintained.
 Section 106 or CIL contributions from the development would contribute towards local infrastructure improvements.